keenwilson/Constructor-Word-Guess/README.md

         * `prototype.toString`: Method for all Word objects on the protoype which returns a string representing the word.
 Because we name a function `toString`, JavaScript automatically call `toString` on each letter, then joins them together even if we don't call `toString` separately.
 In this app, `Word.prototype.toString`. call the `letters` method on each letter object that will display either the underlying character or an underscore, then `.join(" ")` concatenates those letters/placeholders together
         * `prototype.hasThisLetter`: Method for all Word objects on the protoype which takes a character as an argument and calls the `Letter.prototype.didExistinCurrentWord` function on the letter object to see whether that guessed letter exists in the current word.
 This method will return a boolean (`true` or `false`) value
         * `prototype.guessedCorrectly`: Method for all Word objects on the protoype which returns `true` if all letters in the word have been guessed correctly
-        *`prototype.getSolution`: Method for all Word objects on the protoype which calls the underlying characters and join them together in order to show the user the correct answer
+        *`prototype.getAnswer`: Method for all Word objects on the protoype which calls the underlying characters and join them together in order to show the user the correct answer
 * **Game**
     * The Game constructor is used to create a game object and house the game logic.
     * The Game module is a constructor function with the following properties and methods: